ekbrothers/mlops-wiki/docs/index.md

 ---
 layout: home
-title: MLOps Overview
+title: total soccer Wiki
 ---

-# Welcome to the MLOps Overview!
+# Welcome to the total soccer Wiki!

-This wiki contains information about MLOps.
+This wiki contains information about total soccer.

 ## Topics